novaross/programming-history/README.md

 Kent Beck developed Extreme Programming software development methodology while working at Chrysler Corporation payroll system.
 C3: Chrysler Comprehensive Compensation System.
+The methodology takes its name from the idea that the beneficial elements of software development are taken to "extreme" levels.
 Extreme programming is a methodology intended to improve software quality and responsiveness to changing customer requirements.

 Extreme programming takes the best practices to extreme levels.